Grand Junction, Colorado – September 7, 2013

 The day started quite early as is always the case when leaving Guyana.
 My flight was the 05:35 Caribbean Air flight.
-Normally the motor pool driver would pick me up at about 02:30 or a little earlier.
-Today, there was another person leaving, so they talked me into a 03:00 pick up.
+Usually, the motor pool driver would pick me up at about 02:30 or a little earlier.
+Today, traveling on the same plane was another colleague, so the driver talked me into a 03:00 pick up.
 The driver and the other passenger arrived at 02:50.
-As the driver was loading my luggage he told me we had to pick up one other couple.
+As the driver was loading my luggage, he told me we had to pick up one other couple.
 That got my stomach tied up in knots because it usually takes about an hour to get to the airport.

-At about 03:00 we arrived at the other couple’s house.
-As the driver backed into the driveway he said, “Oh shucks!
+At about 03:00, we arrived at the other couple’s house, as the driver backed into the driveway, he said, “Oh shucks!
 I’m getting a flat!”
 He got out and opened the rear hatch.
-Now I started to get really nervous since the time was ticking.
+Now I started to get nervous since the time was ticking.
 The driver closed the hatch and got back in the Suburban.
 He told the guard to let the residents know we would be right back.
-He told us the tire was not completely flat, so he was going to drive back to the embassy and switch vehicles.
+He said to us the tire was not completely flat, so he was going to drive back to the embassy and switch vehicles.

 Off we went!
 Luckily it is only about two miles from where we were.

 When we arrived at the embassy, the driver parked the Suburban in front.
 He walked into the compound to get another vehicle while we stayed outside.
 By this time the left front tire was completely flat.
 We removed our bags and waited.
 Soon the driver emerged from the compound.
 We loaded up and began the drive back to the house.

 We arrived at the house and picked up the residents.
 As we departed, I nervously glanced at the clock on the dash, 03:28.

 Even though our progress slowed because of the occasional large truck doing 25 mph, the driver got us to the airport in just about 40-minutes.